StephenClarkApps/iOS-Interview-Questions/README.md

 MVVM is an augmented version of MVC where the presentation logic is moved out of the controller and into the view model.
 The view model is responsible for handling most, if not all, of the view's display logic.

 A common occurence in MVC is where you have a massive-view-controller (some joke this is what MVC stands for).
 In order to shrink the size of your view controller and make the logic and readibility of your code easier to follow along, the MVVM will be used.

+### What is MVVM-C? and What is the Coordinator Pattern?

+...

 ## General / Uncategorized